sugolov/sugolov/README.md

 # Hello!

-Currently a research engineer.
+Currently a research engineer, interested in probability, applied math, and machine learning.
-Before, I was a Math masters student at U of T, interested in probability, statistics, and machine learning.
+Before, I was a Math masters student at U of T.
 - [https://sugolov.github.io/](https://sugolov.github.io/)